3-phase motor contactor wiring

 Testing & Final Adjustments

-- Test repeated start/stop cycles to verify consistent operation.
+- Test repeated switching cycles to confirm reliability.

 Frequently Asked Questions - 3-phase motor contactor wiring: